vmware-archive/concourse-pipeline-samples/private-docker-registry/README.md

 # Concourse pipelines with a local Docker Registry

 A typical question that surfaces from customers planning to adopt and deploy Concourse on their production environments is _“How do I run Concourse tasks on a protected or internetless environment where no access to Docker Hub is available?”_.
-The typical short answer from experts or from the [Concourse documentation](http://concourse.ci/running-tasks.html) is _“deploy your own private Docker registry and point your Concourse tasks to that registry’s images”_.
+The typical short answer from experts or from the [Concourse documentation](http://concourse.ci/running-tasks.html) is _“deploy your own private Docker registry and point your Concourse pipeline tasks to that registry’s images”_.

-However, before getting to that final milestone and deploying Concourse to production, one may want to experiment with a local setup of Concourse and a Docker registry.
+However, before getting to that final milestone and deploying Concourse and a Docker registry to production, one may want to experiment with a local setup of such scenario.
 And that is what this article is about.

 This article does not provide any recommendation on how to setup a private Docker repository for production nor any analysis on which products are available for such purpose (an interesting topic for a future article nevertheless).
 My goal here is to share my experience while deploying Concourse and a private Docker registry on a local machine.